 Based in New Zealand, MyAgent is a full service photography and real estate marketing company.
 We built Sugar solution on top of Sugar Community Edition which included custom reports to deliver managers a unified view of all key information including the set targets and performance assessment data.

 The company specializes in selling LED lighting products to domestic consumers and companies.
 It was using Sugar 7 Professional Edition and wanted to gain deeper insights about their best selling products.To simplify the complex decision making process due to large data sets and to enable the senior management get an accurate picture of which products were generating the greatest profits, custom reports were built.

-CRM has a wealth of information stored inside it but if does not support a robust reporting module, you can’t reap the full benefits of this technology.
-SugarCRM comes with Reports module to facilitate reporting requirements of sales, support and marketing teams.
+CRM has diverse industry applications.
+Along with businesses, you can also use CRM for nonprofits to have seamless operations as CRM has a wealth of information stored inside.
+However, if it does not support a robust reporting module, you can’t reap the full benefits of this technology.
+SugarCRM comes with the Reports module to facilitate the reporting requirements of the sales, support and marketing teams.
 The reports provide brilliant insights into factors affecting the performance of the company.
 The results could be used to optimize business processes and give you complete control over your business operations.

 Rolustech is a SugarCRM Certified Developer & Partner Firm.
 We have helped more than 600 firms with various SugarCRM integrations and customization.
 Get in touch today for your FREE Business Analysis.
 We will be happy to assist you!